LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 ![Delete Route](deleteroute.jpeg)

-## Hashing User Passwords
+## Hash User Passwords

 Saving user passwords in the database in plain text format is reckless.
 It is preferable to hash your password before storing it.

-For instance, it will be very difficult to decipher the passwords in your database if they were leaked.
+For instance, it will be tough to decipher the passwords in your database if they are leaked.
 Hashing passwords is a cautious and reliable practice.

 Let's use `bcryptjs` to hash your user passwords.

-Let's install `bcryptjs`:
+Lets install `bcryptjs`:

 ```js
 npm i bcryptjs